flagbyte-art/flagbyte/README.md

 ## About
 I am Alberto, an independent Italian videomaker on his mid '30s.
-I have no academic background in net art: it is entirely the result of my persistence and of an inexhaustible, restless curiosity about everything that escapes certainty and definition of reality.
+This project is entirely the result of my persistence and of an inexhaustible, restless curiosity about everything that escapes certainty and definition of reality.
 It is the first experiment of this scale in my life, presented as an open net-art work.

 If you want to talk about the project or simply say "hi" [flagbyte.palestine@proton.me](mailto:flagbyte.palestine@proton.me)